vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ## Create the Peakboard app

 Now, let's create the Peakboard app.
 First, we add a Hub files data source.
-We point to the main folder we created earlier.
-With the option "Check subfolders" we let it scan all subfolders.
-The sample data lists all files that are in or below our main folder.
+We point it to our main project folder in Peakboard Hub, `Template_Company_Information_PDF/`.
+We enable *Check subfolders*, so that the data source includes all our sub-folders.
+We click the preview reload button on the top-right, and it shows us all our PDFs.

 ![image](/assets/2025-11-27/peakboard-hub-files-data-source.png)